-We have designed seven microbenchmarks intended to discover strengths and weaknesses of every file system:
+Microbenchmarks are intended to discover strengths and weaknesses of every file system.
+We have designed seven benchmarks:

-read-meta (r-m) find files larger than 2 KB in a directory tree read-data-meta (r-dm) read all the regular files in a directory tree.

-write-meta (w-m) untar an archive which contains a directory tree with empty files.

-write-data-meta (w-dm) the same as w-m, but with non-empty files.

-read-write-meta (rw-m) copy a directory tree with empty files.

-read-write-data-meta (rw-dm) the same as rw-m, but with non-empty files.
+- read-meta (r-m) find files larger than 2 KB in a directory tree. - read-data-meta (r-dm) read all the regular files in a directory tree. - write-meta (w-m) untar an archive which contains a directory tree with empty files. - write-data-meta (w-dm) the same as w-m, but with nonempty files. - read-write-meta (rw-m) copy a directory tree with empty files. - read-write-data-meta (rw-dm) the same as rw-m, but with non-empty files.